HeckelRobert/contract-manufacturing-assistant/README.md

 # Contract manufacturing

+> **Beta demo — not for production use.** This is a prototype for evaluation and workshops only.
+It uses sample data, may change without notice, and is not a supported product.

 **Built for engineers** who prepare *Lohnfertigung* (contract manufacturing) from customer drawings — find similar past projects in seconds and reuse drawings, manufacturing steps, and historical job knowledge instead of starting from zero.

 **The question it answers:** *Have we manufactured something like this before?*